-Do not allow fuel to enter the groundwater, the soil, or the sewage system.
+- Do not allow fuel to enter the groundwater, the soil, or the sewage system.

-Clean plug-in connection of the fuel line thoroughly with compressed air.
+Clean quick release coupling 1 thoroughly with compressed air.

 Under no circumstances should dirt enter into the fuel line.
 Dirt in the fuel line clogs the injection